RohTol/Hotel-Overbooking/PreliminaryModel.md

     ##        'Positive' Class : 1
     ##

+The random forest is one of the strongest models in the portfolio, with excellent **accuracy (88.5%), high sensitivity (71%), very high specificity (97%), and strong balanced accuracy (84%).** This model effectively identifies cancellations while avoiding false alarms, giving hotels a powerful tool for making profitable overbooking decisions.
+Its strong predictive signal and superior error balance make it the best-performing model for the business use case.

+**Business Case Usefulness: High**

 ### Summary Table

 | Model | Accuracy | Kappa | Sensitivity | Specificity | Balanced Accuracy |